Canadian Centre for Cyber Security (CCCS) Assessment

 What does this mean to me as a customer?

 CCCS’s Cloud Service Provider (CSP) IT Security (ITS) assessment for AWS is relied on by public and commercial sector organizations across Canada in their decision to use the CSP services.
-Assessment process determines if the ITS requirements for CCCS Medium Profile (previously referred as “PBMM” profile) are met as described in ITSG-33.
-Meeting the medium cloud security profile is required to host workloads that are classified up to and including medium categorization.
+The assessment process determines if the ITS requirements for CCCS Medium Profile (previously referred as “PBMM” profile) are met as described in ITSG-33.
+Meeting the medium cloud security profile is required to host workloads that are classified up to and including the medium categorization.

 What type of assessments are offered by the CCCS?